 Many of the high-end tablets such as the Apple iPads and the Samsung Galaxy Tablet come with the high-resolution screen.
 Many of the mainstream tablets now also come with an HD or high-resolution screen, only the low-end ones don’t.
 We would recommend avoiding the low-end tablets if possible as you likely need to replace it with a better one soon.

 If you are not planning to travel with it a lot, then we would recommend getting one with a 10 inch or larger screen.
 The bigger screen makes it a nicer experience, whereas the smaller screen (e.g. 7-8 inch) makes it easier and lighter to carry around.
-Check out the new iPad mini (with all the new iPad features such as Apple Pencil and retina display with true tone), and the Samsung Galaxy Tab A 8".
-If you need something a bit more rugged, the Samsung Galaxy Tab Active 3 is a good choice.
-It comes with WiFi and 4G mobile Internet connectivity.
+Check out the updated iPad mini (with all the iPad features such as Apple Pencil and retina display with true tone), and the new Samsung Galaxy Tab A9 8.7".

-Samsung Galaxy Tab Active 3 (Image credit: Samsung)
+Samsung Galaxy Tab Active4 Pro (Image credit: Samsung)

 As for battery performance, most tablets will give you around 8-10 hours of use.
 So you can use it all day and get it charged up overnight.
 Certainly how long the battery can last depends on what you use it for and the age of the tablet.
 If you really need to use it intensively for long hours with no access to a power source then you might want to consider getting a portable battery pack such as the Anker Power Banks.